At the Bottom of the Elevator

 (Recorded below is the full transcript of the acceptance speech given by Leonid Brouchkov upon appointment to the position of Head of Physics at the University of Birmingham in 2015.)

 It was in 1998, and I was attending Saint Petersburg State Polytechnic University when my brother passed away.
 Visiting him in the hospital in Vorkuta he spoke quietly and sadly to me and, as I seemed unable to ask him about himself, asked me questions about my studies and plans for the future.
-I remember well, that he asked me what I was looking for in Physics - a question that at the time I was incapable of answering directly.
-All I thought of was a single memory of the two of us as children.
+I remember well, that he asked me what I was looking for in Physics - a question that at the time I was unable to answer - so I stood in silence while my brother looked up at me expecting a reply.
+The truth was, a thought had come to me, but for some reason I was unable to mention it - a single memory of the two of us as children.

-It was a game we played around the ages of ten and thirteen - our father had been a teacher at the local high school, but he had also previously been a handyman of sorts so at the back of the garage had kept this huge metal chest of apothecary drawers.
+It was a game we played around the ages of ten and thirteen - our father was a handyman of sorts at the time, so at the back of the garage had kept this huge metal chest of apothecary drawers.
 Each draw was carefully labelled and individually filled with the things he'd used for repairs, mechanics, and electronics.

 The game went like this - my brother would rummage through the drawers filling his hands with whatever he could find - screws, bulbs, circuitry - anything.
 We would then exit the garage and climb up the brown slope that ran up from the back of our house to a small pine forest that sat peacefully overlooking the town.
 I would wait behind while my brother disappeared into the woods.

 I'd sit on the hill watching the clouds drift overhead and the wind skate over the dirt.
 The town below would move slowly, cars pushing their way through the streets in silence.